m-labs/artiq/doc/manual/compiler.rst

                 # results in memory corruption
                 return func([1, 2, 3])

     will compile, **but corrupts at runtime.** On the other hand, lists, arrays, or strings can and should be used as inputs for RPCs, and this is the preferred method of returning data to the host.
-In this way the data is inherently read and sent before the kernel completes and there are no allocation issues.
+In this way the data is sent before the kernel completes and there are no allocation issues.

 Available built-in functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^